 Next, impressions of your teeth are made, which will serve as a model for your new dental bridge, including pontic and abutments.
 Dr. Dr. Joseph Tagliarini will make a temporary bridge to protect your teeth and gums exposed by the re-contouring until your next appointment.

 During the second visit, your temporary bridge will be removed and the new permanent dental bridge will be checked and adjusted to ensure a proper fit.
 Some patients may require multiple visits in our New Haven office to ensure the proper fit of the framework and bite.

 Dental bridges can easily last 5 to 15 years and even longer with the proper care!
 In order for the dental bridge to last, those abutment teeth need to stay strong.
 Brushing twice a day and flossing helps prevent tooth decay and gum disease that can lead to tooth loss.
 Regular checkups also help extend the life of your dental bridge.

 Your dental insurance will typically cover a percentage of the fee for dental bridge work.
 This is dependent on your insurance provider.

-You can contact our dentist and team at Comprehensive Dental Health, LLC to learn more about dental bridges in New Haven, Connecticut.
+You can contact our dentist and team at Comprehensive Dental Health to learn more about dental bridges in New Haven, CT.